foundata/guidelines/oci-container-image-guide.md

 **Identity separation.** Three identity families appear in a release and must never be conflated or accepted from untrusted input:

-- The SLSA `runDetails.builder.id` identifies the ConClear builder implementation and comes from ConClear's embedded version information.
+- The SLSA `runDetails.builder.id` identifies the complete build-platform trust domain and comes from maintainer-controlled release configuration.
+It MUST be a public, credential-free HTTPS URI without a query or fragment.
+- The builder URI SHOULD resolve to documentation defining its scope, claimed SLSA Build level, provenance accuracy and completeness guarantees, tenant-controlled fields and any extension fields.
+- Security-significant execution modes with different trust boundaries or SLSA Build levels MUST use different builder identities.
+Ordinary CI environment variables MUST NOT select or override the builder identity.
+- The SLSA `runDetails.builder.version` records the embedded ConClear version and full source revision.
+A ConClear upgrade changes this version data without changing the builder identity's documented trust domain.
 - The Cosign signing-key identity identifies the signing authority and comes from the approved public key or KMS/HSM key identity.
 - The source repository, revision and release event identify the input and